jadijadi/lpic1book/1021_design_hard_disk_layout.md

 - partitions

 ## Basics
 As any other OS, Linux uses *files* and *directories* to operate.
 But unlike *Windows*, it does not use A:, C:, D:, etc. In Linux everything is in **one big tree*, starting with / (called root).
-Any partion, disk, CD, USB, network drive, ... will be placed somewhere in this huge tree.
+Any partition, disk, CD, USB, network drive, ... will be placed somewhere in this huge tree.

 > Note: Most of external devices (USB, CD, ..) are mounted at /media/ or /mnt/ .